jtho4403/Escape-Room/README.md

 The python script runs simultaneously with the STM32 code.
 When the passing condition: "RUN_PYTHON\r\n" is sent to the PC terminal via USART1, the game play.
 The user will have to hit the floating balloon using the keyboard inputs.
 It follows with displaying a set of instructions for the next stage before closing.

 ### Testing
 Modular testing can be done in the Game folder.
 Several python libraries are required (can be found in the files) to run this module in particular.
-The game is run separately to make sure the required libraries are avaliable to run on the system.
-The STM32 code is also run to test the passing case "RUN_PYTHON" is output to the terminal.
-Finally, the scrpit is run simultaneously with the STM code to make sure the module works as intended.
+- The game is run separately to make sure the required libraries are avaliable to run on the system.
+- The STM32 code is then run to test the passing case "RUN_PYTHON" is output to the terminal.
+- Finally, the scrpit is run simultaneously with the STM code to make sure the module works as intended.

 ## LED Stage - Repeat after me
 Done by Jia Xu Chee and Jack Thompson.